 The Japanese Nikkei 225 shed losses earlier yesterday and gained much volatility under pressure of the Wyoming meeting.
 Asian indices traded on a mixed note today ahead of the meeting of central bankers, and as such, the Nikkei 225 fell by 0.27 percent as it tumbled around 02:00 UTC.
 It could follow a bearish trend through today as it is seen trading below the Ichimoku Cloud indicator.

 On Wednesday, the EUR/AUD pair gained strength in its morning trade around 10:00 UTC as it traded at the 1.49179 level to reach the 1.49626 level by 14:00 UTC.
 However, it started losing value later through the day.
 Today’s session is seen much volatile but it could exceed the 1.49500 level if it gains enough bullish candles in the upcoming hours.
-The Classic Binary Options can be used to trade this asset today.
+The Classic Digital Options can be used to trade this asset today.

 In yesterday’s early trading session, the EUR/GBP pair traded with much volatility on the forex market.
 However, it rallied a bit during the day around 11:00 UTC to record momentary jumps and reached a record high at the 0.92340 level by 14:00 UTC Wednesday.
 Today, the asset opened its session on a bullish candle but it started consolidating in the next few hours.
 It could maintain this trend through today, use the 60 Seconds Trading.